MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-charts.md

 <a name="FunnelChart"></a>
 ## Funnel Chart
  The following is a funnel chart that shows the sum of estimated revenue in each stage of the sales pipeline.
-This is one of the default charts available in model-driven apps for the `Opportunity` table.
+This is one of the default charts available in model-driven apps for the `Opportunity` entity.

  ![Sample funnel chart: Sales Pipeline](media/charts-sales-pipeline-chart.png "Sample funnel chart: Sales Pipeline")